Plantation complexes in the Southern United States: Other residential structures

 A crucial residential structure on larger plantations was an overseer's house.
 The overseer was largely responsible for the success or failure of an estate, making sure that quotas were met and sometimes meting out punishment for infractions by the enslaved.
 The overseer was responsible for healthcare, with enslaved people and slave houses inspected routinely.
 He was also the record keeper of most crop inventories and held the keys to various storehouses.
+Economic studies indicate that fewer than 30 percent of planters employed white supervisors for their slave labor.
+Some planters appointed a trusted slave as the overseer, and in Louisiana free black overseers were also used.